 Wragg is however generous in his praise of great admirals like Nimitz, Spruance, Fletcher, Cunningham, Somerville, Ramsay and Horton.
 I am pleased that he included Jack Fletcher, hero of the Battle of the Coral Sea.
 King’s subsequent treatment of Fletcher was inexcusable.
 Jack Fletcher was outnumbered and didn’t have the luxury of reserves.
 He wasn’t unduly cautious – he just didn’t have enough ships and aircraft to take the fight to the Japanese enemy in the way he would have wanted to.
 He was a fine admiral, and a good man.

 Wragg’s treatment of Halsey is balanced, and fair.
 Spruance and Mitscher were greater carrier admirals by far.
 Like many naval historians of World War II, Wragg underestimates the power of the battleship.
 It is a curious fact that the Battle of Midway, when most of the aircraft carriers participating were sunk and none of the battleships, is held up as evidence that the battleship was now obsolete.
 Thankfully for the Good Guys Admiral Yamamoto had much the same view of the battleship as David Wragg.

 It’s a good book, and well worth reading, but it won’t be the final word on any of the naval leaders covered.

-Posted by Michael Shrimpton on August 13, 2016, With 3268 Reads Filed under Government & Politics.
+Posted by Michael Shrimpton on August 13, 2016, With 3275 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.